 Dimension Minimum requirements for dimension score.
-Scoring Methodology M2 (i) Clarity and comprehensiveness of tax liabilities Score = A : Legislation and procedures for all major taxes are comprehensive and clear, with strictly limited discretionary powers of the government entities involved.
-Score = B : Legislation and procedures for most, but not necessarily all, major taxes are comprehensive and clear, with fairly limited discretionary powers of the government entities involved.
+Scoring Methodology M2 (i) Clarity and Score = A: Legislation and procedures for all major taxes are comprehensive and comprehensiveness clear, with strictly limited discretionary powers of the government entities involved. of tax liabilities Score = B: Legislation and procedures for most, but not necessarily all, major taxes are comprehensive and clear, with fairly limited discretionary powers of the government entities involved.
 Score = C : Legislation and procedures for some major taxes are comprehensive and clear, but the fairness of the system is questioned due to substantial discretionary powers of the government entities involved.
-Score = D : Legislation and procedures are not comprehensive and clear for large areas of taxation and/or involve important elements of administrative discretion in assessing tax liabilities. (ii) Taxpayers' access to information on tax liabilities and Score A : Taxpayers have easy access to comprehensive, user friendly and up-to-date information tax liabilities and administrative procedures for all major taxes, and the RA supplements this with active taxpayer education campaigns. administrative procedures Score = B : Taxpayers have easy access to comprehensive, user friendly and up-to-date information on tax liabilities and administrative procedures for some of the major taxes, while for other taxes the information is limited.
-Score = C: Taxpayers have access to some information on tax liabilities and administrative procedures, but the usefulness of the information is limited due coverage of selected taxes only, lack of comprehensiveness and/or not being up-to-date.
-Score = D : Taxpayer access to up-to-date legislation and procedural guidelines is seriously deficient. (iii) Existence and functioning of a tax appeals mechanism.
-Score A : A tax appeals system of transparent administrative procedures with appropriate checks and balances, and implemented through independent institutional structures, is completely set up and effectively operating with satisfactory access and fairness, and its decisions are promptly acted upon.
-Score = B : A tax appeals system of transparent administrative procedures is completely set up and functional, but it is either too early to assess its effectiveness or some issues relating to access, efficiency, fairness or effective follow up on its decisions need to be addressed Score = C: A tax appeals system of administrative procedures has been established, but needs substantial redesign to be fair, transparent and effective.
-Score = D : No functioning tax appeals system has been established PI-14.
+Score = D : Legislation and procedures are not comprehensive and clear for large areas of taxation and/or involve important elements of administrative discretion in assessing tax liabilities. (ii) Taxpayers.
+Score A: Taxpayers have easy access to comprehensive, user friendly and up-toaccess to date information tax liabilities and administrative procedures for all major taxes, information on tax and the RA supplements this with active taxpayer education campaigns. liabilities and Score = B : Taxpayers have easy access to comprehensive, user friendly and up-toadministrative date information on tax liabilities and administrative procedures for some of the procedures major taxes, while for other taxes the information is limited.
+Score = C : Taxpayers have access to some information on tax liabilities and administrative procedures, but the usefulness of the information is limited due coverage of selected taxes only, lack of comprehensiveness and/or not being up-to- (iii) Existence and Ū. meenamoni. (iii) Existence and functioning of a tax appeals mechanism.
+Coverage of selected taxes only, fack of completenensiveness and/of not being up-to date.
+Score = D: Taxpayer access to up-to-date legislation and procedural guidelines i seriously deficient.
+Score A: A tax appeals system of transparent administrative procedures with appropriate checks and balances, and implemented through independent institutional structures, is completely set up and effectively operating with satisfactory access and fairness, and its decisions are promptly acted upon.
+Score = B: A tax appeals system of transparent administrative procedures i completely set up and functional, but it is either too early to assess its effectivenes or some issues relating to access, efficiency, fairness or effective follow up on it decisions need to be addressed.
+Score = C: A tax appeals system of administrative procedures has been established but needs substantial redesign to be fair, transparent and effective.
+Score = D: No functioning tax appeals system has been established

+PI-14.
 Effectiveness of measures for taxpayer registration and tax assessment